-- Tripod - A sturdy tripod is necessary, David uses Feisol tripods, but also recommend Really Right Stuff, Induro, and Gitzo.
+- Tripod - A sturdy tripod is necessary, David uses Feisol tripods, but also recommends Really Right Stuff, Induro, and Gitzo.

-Filters - A circular polarizer is the only requirement, but we recommend neutral density filters (10 or 6 stops), infrared filters if interested and if the subject matter is appropriate.
+Filters - A circular polarizer is the only requirement, but we recommend neutral density filters (10 or 6 stops).

 Misc. - Bring extra batteries and memory cards